isleeponcouch/toblog/content/articles/2023-05-30-access-states-value-outside-of-being-installed-on-a-view.md

 Accessing State's value outside of being installed on a View.
 This will result in a constant Binding of the initial value and will not update.

 TL;DR: this happens when trying to access a binding to a property on an `ObservableObject` that's wrapped with `@State` from within the observing View.
 The fix is to change the `@State` to an `@Published` and update the reference from `model.$property` to `$model.property`.
-That's the existingly well published fix and the rest of this post is about the why.
+That's the existing well published fix and the rest of this post is about the why.

 This is a confusing warning message, the phrasing of `outside of being installed on a View` could give the impression that this is a lifecycle issue and so maybe the fix is to adjust the timing of when the property is accessed, like moving it within a `.onAppear` block or similar.